 This keeper of the earth gives away pawpaw trees “free to a good home” that she grows from seed.

-“Pawpaw trees are native to New Jersey, and threatened in the wild, though they grow well in people’s yards.
+“Pawpaw trees are native, and threatened in the wild, though they grow well in people’s yards.
 They bear the largest fruit native to North America, which is delicious, and they’re somewhat deer-resistant.
 They are also host to the beautiful zebra swallowtail butterfly, which is extinct in New Jersey.
-For all these reasons I would like to re-populate New Jersey with pawpaw trees — to bring back an endangered native tree, to provide fresh fruit, for landscaping, and, if we plant enough pawpaw trees, we can bring back the butterfly, which is found in other states.”
+For all these reasons I would like to re-populate New Jersey with pawpaw trees – to bring back an endangered native tree, to provide fresh fruit, for landscaping, and, if we plant enough pawpaw trees, we can bring back the butterfly, which is found in other states.”

 Native Plants Featured in the Betsey Stockton Garden

 (Some are used on the High Line as well.)